hellmarbecker/blog/_drafts/apache-druid-data-lifecycle-management.markdown

 }
 ```

-We chose the segment granularity and query granularity both to be a month; the `tuningConfig` section has been copied from the ingestion spec.
+We chose the segment granularity and query granularity both to be `month`; the `tuningConfig` section has been copied from the ingestion spec in order to get the same (range) partitioning.

 <mark>If you do not specify the `tuningConfig -> partitionsSpec`, you will end up with dynamic partitioning, which is usually not what you want.</mark>